tayo-k/bmd/content/comfort.md

 # Engineering Comfort

+## TL;DR: Give your engineers ownership of the way your product is built

 The engineering organization must be able to prioritize and clearly outline the ingredients that are relevant to achieving the comfort of the individuals creating the product.
 Removing obstacles to delivery – both tangible and intangible – is a key ingredient to maintaining a healthy engineering culture.

 ## “Happy developer, happy life”